 Far different is the disposition of one who is truly wise.
 King David also carried on some investigations in human nature, but from a different point of view.
 His desire was to know what God would say of him.

-"My heart was hot within me; while I was musing the fire burned: then spake I with my tongue, Lord, make me to know mine end, and the measure of my days, what it is: that I may know how frail I am.
-Behold, thou hast made my days as an handbreadth; and mine age is as nothing before thee: verily every man at his best state is altogether vanity."2
+3 My heart was hot within me, while I was musing the fire burned: then spake I with my tongue,

+4 Lord, make me to know my end, and the measure of my days, what it is: that I may know how frail I am.

+5 Behold, You have made my days as a hand-breadth; and my age is as nothing before You: verily every man at his best state is altogether vanity.

-Again: considering the pit which the heathen had made for themselves, and into which they had sunk, and how they were boasting against God, he prayed, "Put them in fear, O Lord: that the nations may know themselves to be but men."
+Again, considering the pit which the heathen had made for themselves, and into which they had sunk, and how they were boasting against God, he prayed:

+20 Put them in fear, O Lord: that the nations may know themselves to be but men.

 Just think of it!
 "But men!"
 The nations would make their boast in the fact that they were men, and would consider themselves competent to dispense with God altogether; but God's word says that they are only men.
-Man is nothing in himself, and can be nothing only as God gives him opportunity and power.
+Man is nothing in himself, and can be something only as God gives Him opportunity and power.